Fatigue: Why am I so tired and what can I do about it?

 Being overweight increases the risk of fatigue, for various reasons.
 These include having to carry more weight, being more likely to have joint and muscle pain, and being more likely to have a condition where fatigue is a common symptom, such as diabetes or sleep apnea.

 Similarly, a person who is underweight may tire easily depending on the cause of their condition.
-Eating disorders, cancer, chronic disease, and an overactive thyroid, can all cause weight loss along with excessive tiredness and faituge.
+Eating disorders, cancer, chronic disease, and an overactive thyroid, can all cause weight loss along with excessive tiredness and fatigue.

 10) Too much or too little activity